 Argentina Digital Nomad Visa Cost: | $200 (two separate fees of $120 and $80). |

-Income Requirements: | Not specified (rumored at around $2,500 to 3,000 monthly). |
+Income Requirements: | Not specified (rumored to be around $2,500 to 3,000 monthly). |

 Tax Implications: | Tax-free on all foreign income.
 (Check your tax obligations with your home country.) |